DimEvil/VISdatapaper/paper.md

 ### Flanders

-Flanders is one of the three administrative regions in the country of Belgium.
+Flanders is one of the three administrative regions in the country of Belgium, located in the centre of Western Europe.
 The Flemish region is situated in the north of the country and covers an area of 13,522 km<sup>2</sup> (44,29% of Belgium).
 The Belgian climate is maritime temperate, influenced by the North Sea and the Atlantic Ocean with significant precipitation in all seasons.
 The summer is moderate and the winters are mild.
 The two main geographical regions of Flanders are the coastal plain in the North-West and the Central plain, further inland.
 With 470 inhabitants/km², Flanders is one of the most densely populated areas of Europe.
 The three major rivers are the River Yser, the River Scheldt, and the River Meuse.
 All rivers in Flanders flow into the North Sea, but only the River Yser drains directly into the sea within the jurisdiction of Flanders.

 ![Figure 5](images/image_5.png)